AbdoElsaed/CRYPTO/README.md

 # CRYPTO
-I've created this application as a side-project while studying "computer security" subject as a cs student.
+I've created this Application as a Side-Project while studying "Computer Security" Subject as a CS Student.

-the app can be considered as a reference for cryptography algorithms.
+The App can be considered as a Reference for Cryptography Algorithms.

-cryptography algorithms are built in javascript.
+Included Cryptography Algorithms are built in JavaScript.

 Available Algorithms so far: